craigargh/cfg-python/slides/session_4.md

 By the end of this session you will be able to:

 - Create lists to store multiple data values
+- Identify different list functions
 - Combine lists and for loops
 - Construct dictionaries to structure data
-- Solve problems using lists and dictionaries

 ---